phillipclapham/neuroweaver/README.md

 This isn't just another methodology for "better thinking."
 It's a living system that creates conditions where:

-- Your inner genius can emerge naturely
+- Your inner genius can emerge naturally
 - You can optimize your mind for peak performance without burnout
 - Uncertainty and complexity becomes a playground for discovery
 - Fear becomes your ally in growth and transformation